 4. Ensure a smooth check-in — Make sure your guest has proper directions to your place and a reliable way to contact you if they get lost.
 If they’re traveling internationally, your guest may not have an easy way to call you if something comes up, so give them several options if you can (calling collect from a pay-phone, or Airbnb app message or Skype, if they can find public Internet access).
 Once they’ve arrived, provide a brief tour of the space (if applicable to your listing) and ask your guests if they have any questions or need anything.
 Then go on with your life; allow them some time to settle in on their own.

 New to Airbnb?
-Use our link to support our travels: Sign up through our link, and we’ll get $75 in rental credit when you host.
-You’ll get $25 off your first booking, too!
+Use our link to support our travels: Sign up through our link, and we’ll get rental credit when you host.
+You’ll get a discount on your first booking, too!
 Thanks for clicking.
+(Your discount will vary as Airbnb edits their promotion, but historically it’s been around $25-$40 in savings.)

 5. Deliver everything you promise — This one’s simple.
 Review your listing yourself to ensure you haven’t missed anything.
 If you’re unable to provide something you’ve said you would, let the guest know immediately and do your best to fix it if possible.